Cicada: Solving the Web’s Deepest Mystery

 “You’ve shared too much to this point,” the note from Cicada 3301 read.
 “We want the best, not followers.”

 Solvers mobbed the IRC, crowd-sourcing anyone close to the locations who could head to the spots.
 Tekk, increasingly spooked, found the whole thing “creepy,” he says, and his imagination ran wild.
 “They could have been, like, sitting there with knives at night,” he says.
 “Just waiting to stab someone who went out.
 We had no idea what we were doing.”
 Marcus, however, was less concerned, and game.
 After a childhood feeling isolated, he identified with the intellectual breadth and depth of 3301.
 “I saw a kindred spirit in whomever made the puzzles,” he says.
 “I didn’t have any fear of it.”
 Unfortunately, he didn’t have any way to travel.
 “I didn’t have car privileges,” he says.
-“And it wasn’t like I could say, ‘Mom, the Internet told me to drive to Seattle.’ ”
+“And it wasn’t like I could say, ‘Mom, the Internet told me to drive to Seattle.’?”

 Instead, his teenage routine continued, and the next day his mom drove him to his piano class as usual, unaware of the extent of her son’s online pursuits.
 But his mind was on the puzzle.
 Cicada had become his obsession.
 Since he’d been working on the puzzle, Marcus had begun to forego sleep, homework, food – much to his mother’s consternation.
 “She got sick of me not showing up for meals because I was passed out from exhaustion,” he says.
 He hadn’t slept the night before.
 During his piano lesson, he kept sneaking peeks at his torn cardboard piece with the scribbled coordinates and his calculations.
 Prime numbers seemed to have some unknown significance to 3301, and he wondered if that somehow dictated the logic of posting these locations.
 His piano teacher noticed his poor performance and later reprimanded him.
 “I haven’t slept in 30 hours,” he explained.